 Lecture course during the Fall Quarter, the second year of Alexander’s teaching as an Associate professor in the Department of Architecture

-Fall 1967A series of twenty four lectures starting with organic wholeness, its relatioship to environmental structure, the identification of the building blocks of this structure and their recognition as a system with generative features; and then proceeding to the main body of the lectures on the definition, identification and formulation of patterns and the use of patterns and pattern languages in the design and making of things.
+Fall 1967Series of twenty four lectures starting with organic wholeness, its relatioship to environmental structure, the identification of the building blocks of this structure and their recognition as a system with generative features; and then proceeding to the main body of the lectures on the definition, identification and formulation of patterns and the use of patterns and pattern languages in the design and making of things.

 Contents